andrewor14/incubator-spark/docs/streaming-programming-guide.md

-This failure recovery can be done automatically using Spark's [standalone cluster mode](spark-standalone.html), which allows the driver of any Spark application to be launched within the cluster and be restarted on failure. (see [supervise mode](spark-standalone.html#launching-applications-inside-the-cluster)).
+This failure recovery can be done automatically using Spark's [standalone cluster mode](spark-standalone.html), which allows the driver of any Spark application to be launched within the cluster and be restarted on failure (see [supervise mode](spark-standalone.html#launching-applications-inside-the-cluster)).
 This can be tested locally by launching the above example using the supervise mode in a local standalone cluster and killing the java process running the driver (will be shown as